Public Summary of the June 2015 draft final

 - Stewardship and enjoyment

-To achieve and sustain these goals, FoLW realized that management of the 3,500 acre urban Lake Wingra watershed was vital.
-To that end, FoLW worked with the Madison City Council and City of Madison Engineering (City Engineering) to secure funding for development of the Lake Wingra Watershed Management Plan.
+To achieve and sustain these goals, FoLW realized it requires management of the 3,500 acre urban Lake Wingra watershed.
+To that end, FoLW worked with the Madison City Council and City of Madison Engineering (City Engineering) to secure funding for the development of the Lake Wingra Watershed Management Plan.
 City Engineering hired Strand Associates to conduct watershed model analyses and to prepare the watershed plan under the direction of a steering committee.

 - General comments